 How to Display the American Flag

-The Federal Government, at USA.gov, has provided the following list of rules and practices on how to display the American flag.
+The United States Government has provided the following list of rules and practices on how to display the American flag.

 The U.S. flag stands for our nation and the shared history, pride, principles, and commitment of its people.
 When we properly display this powerful symbol, we signal our respect for everything it represents.

 - The flag shouldn’t be flown in inclement weather unless it’s an all-weather flag.

 - Flags displayed at night should be properly illuminated.

 - In a time of national mourning, fly the flag at half-mast.